 A means to establish what people value

-Laddering is a well-established technique from psychology and is typically used to encourage self-analysis of behaviour and motivations.
+Laddering is a well-established technique from psychology and is typically used to encourage self-analysis of behavior and motivations.
 Applying this process to market research helps us to gather a more complete list of “consequences” and climb towards the hard-to-reach “values”.
-These “values” are the most useful tools for predicting behaviour and identifying potential new opportunities.
+These “values” are the most useful tools for predicting behavior and identifying potential new opportunities.

 The core of the laddering framework as applied to market research consists of the following series of questions: